thie7042/Tommy_Portfolio/index.md

 # Project portfolio
 This is a brief catalogue outlining my previous and ongoing research projects.
 For more information, feel free to reach out to me directly at thie7042@uni.sydney.edu.au , or message me on [Linkedin](https://www.linkedin.com/in/tommy-hielscher-4a40771b6/).

-# Application of a Machine Learning based Digital Twin & Embedded Fibre Optic Sensors for Structural Health Monitoring
+# Machine Learning based Digital Twin & Embedded Fibre Optic Sensors for Structural Health Monitoring
 ## Project brief
 The novel digital twin solution that has been designed and prototyped within this research project aims to demonstrate a holistic, end-to-end fibre optic structural health monitoring strategy that integrates embedded Fibre Bragg Grating sensors, open-source software and fundamental machine learning modelling techniques.
 Through a collaborative partnership between Laing O’Rourke and The University of Sydney, a series of 64 fibre optic sensors and 8 temperature sensors have been embedded internally within a footbridge located in the Engineering and Technology Precinct (ETP) to continuously measure and collect structural data.
 These datasets have been leveraged to train a series of machine learning models and develop an integrated digital twin prototype as a collective monitoring solution.